Hongyu-Li/react_mobx_calculator/README.md

-# MobX
+# Calculator by using MobX and React

+In this demo, I used react with MobX to create a mini calculator.
+You could find all source codes in this repository.
+Before having a look at the code, you may perhaps want to know some basic concepts about MobX.
 The Mobx design principle is:

 *Anything that can be derived from the application state, should be derived.
 Automatically.*

 ### What is MobX?